rroyalty/weather-dashboard/README.md

 WHEN The local forecast fails to display AND there are no previous searches THEN I am presented with the weather for Washington D.C.

+In both the current weather and 5 day forecast I also included an "Outlook" row, since the API that I am getting from had a variety of different 'cloudy', 'rainy', etc, conditions.

 ## Installation

 The project is a website; no installation necessary.